1. Investment Fraud New York Case Analysis | Client Background and Initial Allegations

 3. Investment Fraud New York Defense Strategy | Disproving Wrongful Intent

-Establishing the Client as a Secondary Participant Without Knowledge
+Establishing the Client As a Secondary Participant without Knowledge

 The defense presented evidence that the client merely followed the instructions of the primary organizer and lacked any awareness of misrepresentation.